B (programming language): History

 B is typeless, or more precisely has one data type: the computer word.
 Most operators (e.g. +, -, *, /) treated this as an integer, but others treated it as a memory address to be dereferenced.
-In many other ways it looked a lot like an early version of C. There are a few library functions, including some that vaguely resemble functions from the standard I/O library in C.
+In many other ways it looked a lot like an early version of C. It included a generalized for loop as later appeared in C, which Thompson adapted from earlier work by Stephen Johnson.
+There are a few library functions, including some that vaguely resemble functions from the standard I/O library in C.

 In Thompson's words: "B and the old old C were very very similar languages except for all the types [in C]".

 Early implementations were for the DEC PDP-7 and PDP-11 minicomputers using early Unix, and Honeywell GE 645 36-bit mainframes running the operating system GCOS.
 The earliest PDP-7 implementations compiled to threaded code, and Ritchie wrote a compiler using TMG which produced machine code.
 In 1970 a PDP-11 was acquired and threaded code was used for the port; an assembler, dc, and the B language itself were written in B to bootstrap the computer.
 An early version of yacc was produced with this PDP-11 configuration.
 Ritchie took over maintenance during this period.

 The typeless nature of B made sense on the Honeywell, PDP-7 and many older computers, but was a problem on the PDP-11 because it was difficult to elegantly access the character data type that the PDP-11 and most modern computers fully support.
 Starting in 1971 Ritchie made changes to the language while converting its compiler to produce machine code, most notably adding data typing for variables.
 During 1971 and 1972 B evolved into "New B" (NB) and then C.